CrossEye/TW5-SuppNotesDemo/post/index.md

 Again changing the `exports` object, we create a function to run on startup, and in that we associate a new function with the [`tm-saving-tiddler` hook][st].
 This means our function will run whenever that hook is invoked, which includes when the user edits a tiddler and saves.
-It passes both the old tiddler and the new tiddler with all its changes.
+The hook passes to our function both the old tiddler and the new tiddler with all its changes.

 We now check to see if the new tiddler title is different from the old one with a conditional that looks like this: